Weather: The biggest show on earth

 Weather engages everyone, from villagers in the snowy Himalayan peaks to commuters on the LA freeway.

-To some though, weather doesn’t matter.
+To some though, the weather doesn’t matter.
 It’s a thing to be tolerated.
 Clouds are only noted when rain threatens inconvenience.
 And winds observed only when their chill or strength means discomfort or a change in plans.

 Rhymes to Predict the Weather